AaronEC/UWEFlix-App/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

-UWEFlix

 The system is an online portal, for a university cinema, which allows tickets for specific screenings to be purchased by individual students, or in bulk by university clubs or societies.

 Films, screenings and ticket price etc can be managed by staff accounts with elevated access levels.

 Built with a web based frontend, linked to a Python backend via the Django API.
-Tickets, screenings and films are dynamically generated from entries created in an SQL database.
+Tickets, screenings and films are dynamically generated from entries, added by cinema staff with specific access levels, in an SQL database.

+The web portal features full user account registration and authorisation, including password strength checks, valid email checks and much more.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>